rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Scan Assets

-Gets assets for a scan
+This action is used to gets assets for a scan

 ##### Input